kubernetes/enhancements/keps/sig-storage/1979-object-storage-support/README.md

 ## ProvisionerGrantBucketAccess

 This call grants access to a particular principal.
-Note that the principal is the account for which this access should be granted.
+The principal is the account for which this access should be granted.

 If the principal is set, then it should be used as the username of the created credentials or in some way should be deterministically used to generate a new credential for this request.
 This principal will be used as the unique identifier for deleting this access by calling ProvisionerRevokeBucketAccess